Master the Building Blocks of Efficient Code

 print(f"\nNumber of items in dictionary: {len(student)}")

-Hash tables, and Python'''s dictionaries, are one of the most useful and versatile data structures in programming due to their efficiency and ease of use.
+Hash tables, and Python's dictionaries, are one of the most useful and versatile data structures in programming due to their efficiency and ease of use.
+Their O(1) average lookup performance makes them essential for systems requiring fast data retrieval, similar to how AI stock market analysis platforms require rapid access to financial data.